gato-rescatador/th155_frame_image_generate/README.md

     if (elem['path'].toLowerCase().includes('skill_cushion0')) continue;

   ![./img/md/img_28.png](./img/md/img_28.png)
-  it is quite dirty...but it works indeed, just like my code, lol. the result is:
+  it is quite dirty...but it works indeed, just like my code, lol.
+  the result is:
   ![./img/md/img_29.png](./img/md/img_29.png)
   whatever, ok.
-  im too lazy so the code is very dirty and inelegant, maybe i will change the code slowly. but if it helps you, i will feel quite honored. thanks.
+  im too lazy so the code is very dirty and inelegant, i will edit the script to solve current problems and im so happy if it helps you, thanks :D